This is a rush transcript from "The Ingraham Angle," April 12, 2018. This copy may not be in its final form and may be updated.

 WISENBERG: St. Jim, I think you've got him pegged.
 He went Hollywood with the Ashcroft testimony and has really never gotten over it.

 INGRAHAM: Then like he's been able to do a book tour, but we can't get them back to the committee to give testimony.
 Basically, he gave the stiff arm to the committee, doesn't want to come back.
-If it was 'Good Morning America,' he should be doing r6 good interviews on Capitol Hill.
-Guys,
+If it was "Good Morning America," he should be doing r6 good interviews on Capitol Hill.
+Guys, thanks so much.

 WISENBERG: The committee is not important enough, Laura.